tBaxter/re-cycled/posts/oct-2020/introducing-peugeot.md

 I narrowly missed a pair of nice Bianchis, much to my chagrin.

-I had one eye two different Raleighs but neither quite spoke to me.
+I had one eye on two different Raleighs, but neither quite spoke to me.
 And I suspect both may have been real heavyweight bikes -- not what I was after.

 I spotted a nice Miyata and a Univega, but both weren't really priced like project bikes (although the Univega should have been).

 Finally, on a whim I inquired about this forlorn Peugeot that had been listed on the local marketplace a full year ago.
 Astoundingly, it was still available, and at couch-cushion money.
 So I grabbed it.

 To be honest, it's not a great Peugeot.
 It's an OK Peugeot.
-But I thought it was pretty.
+I thought it was pretty and nice enough.
 After some research (and discovering the paper tag still intact on the bottom bracket) I learned this particular Peugeot is something of a rare bird (or lion, as the case may be): it's a circa 1982 PH19, as seen on [this catalog page](http://www.bikeboompeugeot.com/Brochures%20USA/Peugeot%201982%20USA%20Brochure/Peugeot_1982_USA_Brochure_PH10s_PH19.jpg) and [this ad](http://www.bikeboompeugeot.com/Brochures%20USA/Peugeot%201982%20USA%20Brochure/Peugeot%201982%20USA%20Special%20Flyer%20Page%204.jpg).

 While the PH10 lasted a few years, I can't find any reference to the PH19 mixte variant after 1982.
 My guess is that Peugeot had too many mixtes in the mix and the PH19 was squeezed out.